 One of the refreshing aspects of the 2020 Democratic presidential-nominating process so far has been a willingness (for the most part, give or take a certain former vice-president) of candidates to reflect on the experiences of President Obama and recognize that Republican obstruction is not just going to disappear.
 So those with ambitious progressive policy agendas are feeling some pressure to explain non-magical ways in which they can become reality.

-Nobody has a more ambitious agenda than Senator Elizabeth Warren, so I tuned in with considerable interest to a discussion she had with Ezra Klein over, as he put it, “her plan to enact her plans.”
+Nobody has a more ambitious agenda than Senator Elizabeth Warren, who discussed her “2-cent tax” plan during the November 20 Democratic debates.
+Several months ago, I tuned in with considerable interest to a discussion she had with Ezra Klein over, as he put it, “her plan to enact her plans.”
 She already has some credibility on the subject, as the first 2020 candidate to come out for the elimination of the obstructionist’s chief tool, the Senate filibuster.
 And while she places what I personally consider too much faith in grassroots mobilization to overcome deeply entrenched institutional barriers to radical reforms, and an excessive investment in the power of pugilistic rhetoric (“fighting” for this and that), Warren did, when pressed by Klein, come up with a plausible set of priorities for getting a future administration rolling toward legislative success.

 Warren quickly identified anti-corruption legislation as the principal table-setting device for a new administration.
 Why?
 Basically to serve notice on members of Congress and their staffs that in looking at legislation that offends wealthy and powerful interests, they can no longer imagine themselves joining the ranks of lobbyists in the near future: